shivalkarrahul/demo-three-tier-app-on-aws/README.md

 ---

+✅ **Note:**
+* We use 1 NAT Gateway and 1 private route table for simplicity and cost-saving.
+Production should use one per AZ for high availability.
+* NAT Gateways incur charges — one is enough for demos.
+* After this step, your **VPC, subnets, Internet Gateway, NAT Gateways, and route tables** are fully configured — forming the foundation of your three-tier architecture.

+---

 ✅ **Why this matters:**
 This layered setup enforces **security, availability, and scalability**.
 Public resources stay accessible, private resources remain protected, and traffic flows are tightly controlled.